Mbialowas10/MobileDev/docs/kotlin/less/less.md

 #### 1. Main Function ####

- In order to run a Kotlin program code needs to be placed inside of a main function, similar to other environments.
+ In order to run a Kotlin program, code needs to be placed inside of a main function, similar to other environments.
 Comments are ignored by the Kotlin interpreter.

 ```kotlin